How Do You Write a Letter? Is It a Dead Art?

-Have things like google mail, e mail, text etc killed the practice of writting a letter?
+Have things such as Google mail, e mail, text , whats app etc killed the once noble art of writing a letter?
 Are we witnessing the death of ordinary mail?
 Do people today still learn the art of letter writing?
 I picked up my newspaper today and was shocked by one of the articles inside.
-It said that around a fifth of children in the United Kingdom have never received a handwritten letter.
-A tenth had never written one themselves.
+It stated that around a fifth of children in the United Kingdom have never received a handwritten letter.
+A tenth had never written one themselveses.
 Yes, that's right a tenth!
 A tenth did not know how to write a letter.

 I just think that it’s sad that so many of them will never know the simple pleasure of opening an envelope and reading something that someone has taken time and put some effort into writing.
 It all has to be done in a flash.